 I suspect Vicky imagined herself at the center of some kind of undeserved drama that day, when in fact she had made plans with me, and before that initiated, provoked and encouraged my interest in her, again and again, over a period of years.
 I started to believe her.
 I wanted to see what was on the other end of this.
 I think she was so wrong to act as if she was somehow persecuted for it, and manipulate this hostile proxy into calling me rather than face it, and face her own behavior.
 The hormones of stress, fight or flight and the behaviors we may use to resolve them: drugs, sexual behavior, alcohol and bad food may be addictive, but they make for a life of selfishness and self-service; they make for a life of stress with a person who could be living a life of creativity.
 True inspiration is a much more satisfying state and brings much more joy, although it’s not as lurid, not as immediately available; it takes a little discipline and a little work.
 It also takes surrender and trust.
 In a truly creative state, you forget about yourself.
 You’re so involved, so optimistic about your project, in such a state of creative ecstasy and joy, everything flows.
 It takes a little work to get to this place; you need to recondition your mind and body from the stimulus / response robot culture has programmed you to be, but it is so worth it.
 Anyone who’s felt this, I believe, would never want to go back.
 For the person who chooses to stay in a state of compulsion, drama and addiction, massive amounts of resources get spent putting out the fires and attending to the constant need for chemical relief.
 Instead of contributing: bringing intention, imagination, healing and sincerity to the mix, the addict just spends and takes.
 Then, if they finally end up in treatment, that costs money and effort too.
-I think this is a pretty good description of US culture at large, and the exploitation and abuse we wreak on the rest of the world for our own greed and profit.
+I think this is a pretty good description of US culture at large, and the exploitation and abuse we wreak on the rest of the world for greed and profit.
 When you break out of addiction and compulsion and your body is liberated by your choices of health and vitality and self-care, you start thinking daily of how you can be of help in this world, how your creativity, your talents, your energy and effort can help heal and repair and uplift this world and this planet.
 You become a living antidote to the dreary fascism of false authority, greed, deception and empire, and a living example of compassion, creativity and inspiration.
 I think that’s as good a reason as any to get yourself free.

 As for what I was doing that day, I believe I had just had enough.
 I found out it hurts to get stood up like that, and it is uniquely offensive when the person tries to manipulate you on your sensitivity to animals.
-I found it hurtful and offensive that she started her email with a deception: I can’t commit to seeing you tomorrow, when she already had committed to seeing me tomorrow, and continued with manipulation of my feelings for animals.
-Pretty cheap, especially when the cat hadn’t kept her from the torrent of abuse she engaged in that weekend to make herself so ill.
-After the promises she’d made, I wanted to confront her on this cop out.
+I found it hurtful and offensive that she started her email with typical self-deception: I can’t commit to seeing you tomorrow, when she already had committed to seeing me tomorrow, and continued with manipulation of my feelings for animals.
+Pretty cheap, especially when the cat hadn’t kept her from the torrent of abuse she engaged in that weekend to make herself so sick.
+After the promises she’d made, I wanted to confront Vicky on this cop out.
 I wanted to find out if there was anything to this.
 After everything she’d done in her pursuit of me, I feel I acted within the parameters Vicky herself set up.
 I’m sure Vicky was tired and stressed that day.
 The thing is, those moments don’t change you.
 They reveal you.

 In June of 2012, the dearest creature I knew in the world, my chocolate lab Lana of thirteen years, died in my arms.
 I wish you could have known Lana.
 She was such a sweetheart.
 And a troublemaker!
 Everyone who knew Lana loved her.
 She was friends with an entire side of our street, and she used to move from yard to yard with the afternoon sun.